 \subsubsection{Lifting conformal transformations and conformal vector fields}

-Conformal transformations of $M$ lift naturally and uniquely to bundle automorphisms of $\widehat{M}$ leaving $\omega$ invariant; conformal vector fields similarly lift to $P$-invariant vector fields on $\widehat{M}$ whose Lie derivative annihilates $\omega$.
-Conversely, any bundle automorphism of $\hm$ preserving $\omega$ (resp. any vector field on $\hm$ preserved by the $P$-action and preserving $\omega$) induces a conformal diffeomorphism of $M$ (resp. a conformal vector field on $M$).
-The lifted action of $\Conf(M,[g])$ preserves the parallelization of $\widehat{M}$ determined by $\omega$ (see property (1) of $\omega$ in Theorem \ref{thm.cartan}) and is therefore free.
-Similarly, lifts of conformal vector fields to $\widehat{M}$ are nonvanishing, showing that such lifts are entirely determined by their value at a point.
+Conformal transformations of $M$ lift naturally and uniquely to bundle automorphisms of $\widehat{M}$ leaving $\omega$ invariant; conformal vector fields similarly lift to unique $P$-invariant vector fields on $\widehat{M}$ whose Lie derivative annihilates $\omega$.
+Conversely, any bundle automorphism of $\hm$ preserving $\omega$ induces a conformal diffeomorphism of $M$, and similarly any right-$P$-invariant vector field on $\hm$ preserving $\omega$ induces a conformal vector field on $M$.
+The lifted action of $\Conf(M,[g])$ preserves the parallelization of $\widehat{M}$ determined by $\omega$, as in property (1) of $\omega$ in Theorem \ref{thm.cartan}, and is therefore free (see \cite[I.3.2]{kobayashi.transf}).
+Similarly, lifts of conformal vector fields to $\widehat{M}$ are nonvanishing, and are entirely determined by their value at a point.

-Another way to understand this fact is the following.
-Let $X$ be a conformal vector field on $M$, and let us lift it to $\hm$ as explained above.
-For any vector field $Z$ on $\hm$, the relation $L_X \omega(Z) = 0$ reads
+Let $X$ be a conformal vector field on $M$, and lift it to $\hm$ as explained above.
+For any vector field $Z$ on $\hm$,

-Together with the definition of the Cartan curvature:
+Together with the definition of the Cartan curvature

 we obtain